NicBeans/RenderingEngine/README.md

 3D renderer built in C++ with OpenGL 3.3 Core.
 GPU-accelerated rendering with conventional shadow mapping, full MVP transformation pipeline, and FPS camera controls.

+Majorly WIP still.
+This is more of a learning experience than a tech showcase to me.

 ## Core Functionality

 ### **Mathematics** (`Vec2.h`, `Vec3.h`, `Vec4.h`, `Mat4.h`)